-Welcome to the University of Nebraska College of Law's Space, Cyber and Telecommunications Law LL.M. program, the only program of its kind in the United States.
-It is also the only program of its kind taught in English in the world.
-Our program offers students two options: a 9-month on-campus, full-time program or a 6 semeseter, part-time online option that can be completed in up to six semesters.
-The courses that you take are the same, regardless of which option you choose.
+Welcome to the University of Nebraska College of Law's Space, Cyber and Telecommunications Law Online LL.M. program, the only program of its kind in the United States.
+Our online program is a 6 semeseter, part-time online option for industry professionals.
 The Online LL.M. was created to address the growing demand for the program by experienced practitioners who want to obtain an LL.M. degree while maintaining their existing work-life and thus we give preference to those with three years legal experience in admissions for the online program.

 Online LL.M. students "attend" classes synchronously with students who attend on-campus.
 The use of Adobe Connect allows online students to ask questions, view the class, and participate in class discussions.
 In sum, the online students are expected to complete the same coursework and thesis requirements that satisfy all of the requirements on-campus students must satisfy.
 Online students simply have a longer period of time in which to do so.

 The Online LL.M. program is open both to persons with J.D. degrees from ABA-accredited law schools and to persons with degrees in law from foreign universities.
 This highly competitive program enrolls between 3-8 students per academic year to ensure individualized attention during the demanding course year.

 A minimum of 24 credits is required to complete the LL.M. program.
 All of these credits must be taken subsequent to receipt of the student's first law degree and must be obtained at the University of Nebraska-Lincoln.

 Students who have taken comparable courses at another institution as part of their basic law training may be excused from required courses at the discretion of the Director of the program.
 A student who is not required to complete one or more of the required courses must still complete a minimum of 24 hours of course work to complete the LL.M. program.